zzergAtStage/ed-monitor/README.md

 [FileReadStrategy.java](ed-monitor-swing/src/main/java/com/zergatstage/monitor/service/readers/FileReadStrategy.java) for file monitoring,
   - added commodity tracker, match with docked market data, highlight required and presented commodities
   - added balanced ground of truth for cargo bay values tracking
   - 👉 Server mode for `ed-monitor-swing` is currently not supported, but can be implemented in future releases.

+* **0.1.1**:
+   - Added asteroid provisor: Track most valuable metals for mining
+    - Displays metal proportions with color-coded highlighting (orange, violet, gray)

 ## To run ed-monitor on your local machine, follow these steps:

 1. Clone the Repository: